anowell/metadash/README.md

     grunt server

-Soon, I'll fix proxy.js to forward needed routes to backbone so that we can build something useful in production:
+Soon, I'll fix proxy.js to forward needed routes to backbone so that we can run this in production:

     grunt build
     node proxy.js # but this doesn't forward the needed routes to backbone, yet